 - Repair — Removes viruses from infected files.

-VirusBarrier also offers a “Safe Browsing On” feature that checks to see if a browser’s anti-phishing settings are on.
+VirusBarrier also offers a “Safe Browsing On” feature that checks to see if a browser’s anti-phishing settings are switched on.
 While this is somewhat useful, I think it’s a hollow feature, and I’d much rather see Intego offer its own built-in web security features.
-However, VirusBarrier’s email virus scan option balances out its lack of web security tools, and I haven’t seen many other Mac antiviruses offer an email scan option.
+That said, MacKeeper doesn’t have any anti-phishing protection at all, and VirusBarrier’s email virus scan option somewhat balances out its lack of web security tools.

 NetBarrier — Mac Firewall

 NetBarrier is an advanced firewall feature that really makes Intego stand out against other Mac-focused antivirus products.
 NetBarrier is also a big improvement on Apple’s own built-in firewall for Macs.

 I like how NetBarrier automatically detects what network you’re using — your home network, work network, or a public Wi-Fi hotspot — and changes your firewall security settings based on the detected network.
 I tested this feature on my local coffee shop’s Wi-Fi hotspot, and NetBarrier automatically changed my firewall settings to ensure my MacBook was protected from threats associated with public Wi-Fi networks.
 But I was also able to manually modify my settings to either Allow or Block both incoming and outgoing internet connections as well as incoming and outgoing local (LAN) connections.

 NetBarrier tells you when apps or background scripts try to connect to the internet, and it gives you the option to allow or block the connections.
 During my tests, I was surprised to see that apps I didn’t even use were constantly trying to connect to the internet.